 across the United States.

 By enacting federal policies to accelerate the growth of utility-scale solar, we can create jobs nationwide and quickly diversify America’s energy portfolio.
 Utility-scale solar will create jobs across the supply chain, from R&D and engineering to manufacturing and project finance to development and construction.
 This job creation and related economic activity is occurring not only in the Southwest, where most utility-scale solar power plants are located, but also in the heart of the Midwest’s manufacturing region.
-Currently more than 23,000 MW of utility-scale solar projects are under development.
-When complete, these power plants are expected to create more than 100,000 jobs.
+Currently more than 26,000 MW of utility-scale solar projects are under development.

 More Facts About Utility-Scale Solar Power